plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### June: Moving the database to ClickHouse ($1,767 MRR)

-With all the new trials and customers, and an increase in large websites using the service, Plausible became much slower to use.
+With all the new trials and customers, and an increase in larger websites using our service, Plausible became much slower to use.
 To continue our growth, we needed to improve the technology that we use.

-We [moved from our PostgreSQL database to ClickHouse](https://plausible.io/blog/may-2020-recap) to make the app much faster and handle much bigger clients.
-Moving to ClickHouse was the best technical decision, and we're now counting more than one billion page views per month while still being able to have a very fast-loading dashboard.
+We [moved from our PostgreSQL database to ClickHouse](https://plausible.io/blog/may-2020-recap) to make the app much faster and handle much bigger websites.
+Moving to ClickHouse was the best technical decision we've made, and we're now counting more than one billion page views per month while still being able to provide a very fast-loading dashboard.

 ### July: Once again on the top of Hacker News ($2,844 MRR)